ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-3-30-First-time-binary-patching,Radare2-and-Ghidra.markdown

 Again I found the solution without understanding how I got there.
 I intended this post to be a proper write-up but instead I will use it as an opportunity to learn a little bit of assembly and binary patching.
 During Bsides2019 event I heard of a very interesting open source tool [Ghidra](https://ghidra-sre.org/) so, I will jump on the bandwagon and get to learning this interesting tool.

 so upon opening this program up the import results summery showed that it was compiled with gcc which means its most likely a objective C program.
-Ghidra shows a C version of the assembly code, so lets use that.
+Ghidra shows a C source code version of the assembly code, so lets use that.
 The best place would be to start at the main() function and go from there.

 ```c
 undefined8 main(void)